Synthetic diamond

-A synthetic diamond or laboratory-grown diamond (LGD), also called a lab-grown, laboratory-created, man-made, artisan-created, artificial, or cultured diamond, is a diamond that is produced in a controlled technological process, in contrast to a naturally-formed diamond, which is created through geological processes and obtained by mining.
+A synthetic diamond or laboratory-grown diamond (LGD), also called a lab-grown, laboratory-created, man-made, artisan-created, artificial, or cultured diamond, is a diamond that is produced in a controlled technological process, in contrast to a naturally formed diamond, which is created through geological processes and obtained by mining.
 Unlike diamond simulants (imitations of diamond made of superficially similar non-diamond materials), synthetic diamonds are composed of the same material as naturally formed diamonds—pure carbon crystallized in an isotropic 3D form—and have identical chemical and physical properties.

 The maximal size of synthetic diamonds has increased dramatically in the 21st century.
 Before 2010, most synthetic diamonds were smaller than half a carat.
-Improvements in technology, plus the availability of larger diamond substrates, have led to synthetic diamonds up to 125 carats in 2025.
+Improvements in technology, plus the availability of larger diamond substrates, have led to synthetic diamonds up to 125 carats (25 grams or about 0.8818 ounces) in 2025.

 In 1797, English chemist Smithson Tennant demonstrated that diamonds are a form of carbon, and between 1879 and 1928, numerous claims of diamond synthesis were reported; most of these attempts were carefully analyzed, but none were confirmed.
 In the 1940s, systematic research of diamond creation began in the United States, Sweden and the Soviet Union, which culminated in the first reproducible synthesis in 1953.
 Further research activity led to the development of high pressure high temperature (HPHT) and chemical vapor deposition (CVD) methods of diamond production.
 These two processes still dominate synthetic diamond production.
 A third method in which nanometer-sized diamond grains are created in a detonation of carbon-containing explosives, known as detonation synthesis, entered the market in the late 1990s.